Cilly Aussem: Private life after tennis

 In 1963, she underwent another liver surgery, a late consequence of that trip to South America three decades before.
 Aussem did not recover.
 She died on 22 March 1963 at the age of 54.

 German tennis player and writer Roderich Menzel wrote: "Everywhere where she swung her racket and warmed the spectators hearts with her magic smile, she unknowingly inspired young girls to play tennis the way she did.
 If we remember her today, we feel deep love in our hearts.
 And we confess proudly: She was our mistress of tennis."

 Since 1965 the Junior Championships of the German Tennis Association are held under the name Grosse Cilly Aussem Spiele.
+However the proposal in 2018 to name a street after her in the city of her birth was rejected on the grounds of her Nazi Party membership.